Petroleum Refineries

 Recent Developments

-- Producer prices for petroleum refiners were flat in July compared to a year ago after tumbling 32% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-Inventories and shipments of petroleum products rose year over year in June, up 6.9% and 1.4%, respectively.
-Employment by the industry grew 1.1% YoY in July, per the BLS.
+- Producer prices for petroleum refiners sank 28.1% in September compared to a year ago after falling 7.6% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
+Production of crude oil rose 3.1% in July versus June and was up 2.1% year over year, according to the Energy Information Administration.
+Meanwhile, employment by the industry was relatively flat YoY in September, according to the BLS.
 US refiners are looking to reduce capacity amid slowing demand and growing concerns about a global crude oil glut, Business Insider reported in August.

 - New polling shows widespread support among swing state voters for policies that encourage domestic oil and natural gas production and limit reliance on foreign sources, the American Petroleum Institute reports.
 Polling conducted in August by Morning Consult also found strong support among voters in battleground states for reforms to streamline the approval process for energy infrastructure projects.
 Specifically, 8 in 10 voters agree that producing more oil and natural gas in the US could help lower energy and utility costs for consumers.
 (AZ: 83% GA: 88% MI: 84% NV: 86% NC: 85% PA: 83% WI: 80%), while a similar number support reforming the permitting system (AZ: 79% GA: 81% MI: 82% NV: 81% NC: 80% PA: 84% WI: 80%).
 Also, a majority of voters polled said they oppose government mandates that restrict consumer choice, including banning new gasoline, diesel, and hybrid vehicles.